 EXP ENG 5713 Demolition of Buildings and Structures (LAB 1.0 and LEC 2.0)

 Provide participants with basics and solid grounding in the equipment, techniques and processes required for the demolition and remediation of mine plant and processing equipment sites and non-mining structures such as buildings, factories, bridges, etc. Field trip required.
 Prerequisites: Preceded or accompanied by Civ Eng 2200 or Mech Eng 2340; US citizen or permanent resident; Successful background check.

 EXP ENG 5721 Specialty Uses of Energetic Materials (LEC 3.0)

 Overview of special, less common uses of energetic materials and how they can be applied as a functional tool.
 Topics include the use of energetics in aerospace, explosive ordnance, oil field development, welding, pyrotechnics, theatrics, and cinematic special effects.

 History of industrial explosives from discovery to what is used today.
 Manufacturing processes for packaged and bulk explosives are explored along with specialty explosives such as detonating cord, cast boosters, detonators, shaped charges, and commercial fireworks.
 Field manufacturing of explosives by mixing or gassing is also covered.

-Advanced topics in mechanical and conventional excavation techniques in underground tunneling and construction.
+Mechanical and conventional excavation techniques in underground tunneling and construction.
 Topics include tunneling layouts design, equipment and performance modeling, ground control systems including support, drainage, and structural integrity.
 Construction specifications, advance rate and contractual and cost estimation.
-Prerequisite: Consent of Instructor (Co-listed with Min Eng 5922).
+Prerequisite: Consent of instructor.
+(Co-listed with Min Eng 5922).